-Insurance underwriters review potential risk in order to decide whether or not their company should provide insurance to an applicant, and if so, what the appropriate premium should be.
+Insurance underwriters review potential risk in order to decide whether or not their company should provide insurance to an applicant and, if so, what the appropriate premium should be.
 Successful professionals in the field have great interpersonal skills and are able to handle confidential information.
 Underwriting education is available at the bachelor's degree level, with focuses in insurance and risk management as well as finance.
 Strong math and computer skills are needed for these programs, since underwriters use various software programs and reports to help determine the appropriate risk category.
 These programs usually require an internship.

 Bachelor of Science in Insurance and Risk Management

 Baccalaureate degrees in insurance and risk management incorporate a multidisciplinary set of courses, with a heavy emphasis on finance, business, and management.
 Specific requirements include general education courses, business courses, professional courses and electives.
-Professional courses include a variety of topics, such as general principles, employee benefits, business operations, life and health insurance.
-Additional courses are generally recommended in accounting, economics marketing, management and finance.
+A bachelor's program offers a variety of courses, which may include:

 Bachelor of Science in Finance